adipasquale/state-machines-lightning-talk/slides.md

 ## 3. anticipate everything

 - over-engineering ™
-- try and keep the strict necessary presently
+- strict necessary right now

 ???

+- product may go in ≠ directions
+- you can orient it a little bit in the direction you want it to take for later
 - usually, the least states, the easier it will later be to migrate the data.
-- you can orient it a little bit in the direction you want it to take for later

 ---

 ## 4. store only the state

-- awful for tracking, debugging, migrations
+- tracking, debugging, migrations
-- you should store all transitions, event the last event.
+- store all transitions

 ???

+-
-- store all transitions, event the last event.
+- store all transitions, up to the last one.
 - will help migrating, and investigating what happened.